 Select the campaign or ad group to which you want to add the extension.
 Click Add new Callout Extension.
 Enter the callout text and click Save.

-You can manage Callout Extensions using Bing Ads Editor.
+You can manage Callout Extensions using Microsoft Advertising Editor.
 Create a shared Callout Extension from the Shared Library and associate it with multiple campaigns and ad groups.

 Structured Snippet Extensions